-The majority of the funding will be directed towards Social and Emotional Learning.
-The focus of the funding and support for student access to a well-rounded education will occur through additional support from a school psychologist who will provide resources/ interventions specifically focused on social and emotional learning, trauma-informed care, PBIS, and restorative practices.
+The majority of the funding will be directed towards developing the social, emotional and behavioral skills of our students at the Tier I level.
+The focus of the funding and support for student access to a well-rounded education will occur through additional support from a school psychologist who will provide resources/ interventions specifically focused on traumainformed care, PBIS, and restorative practices.
 This funding also supports classified staff who are trained and skilled in behavioral strategies, who can help ensure consistency of implementation when behavior plans are written for students.

 Middle school support staff will work with our student support team to ensure that students have opportunities for safe and healthy school choices and alternatives to suspension, especially where tobacco/drug offenses are concerned.
-The site administrators will be responsible for providing intervention opportunities, communicating with parents, and ensuring a link to school-based probation services/activities.
+The site administrators will be responsible for providing intervention opportunities, communicating with parents, and ensuring a link to school-based services/activities.